shaleen-wonder-ent/user-guides/aum-centric.md

 ```

 ### A.5 DCR + custom table for ingestion

-Create custom table `LegacyPatchHistory_CL` in the Log Analytics workspace with this schema (Bicep snippet provided separately in `infra/aum/dcr-legacy.bicep`):
+Create a custom table named `LegacyPatchHistory_CL` in your Log Analytics workspace and a Data Collection Rule (DCR) that routes the JSON emitted by the backfill scripts in §A.3 / §A.4 into it.
+Ship the DCR + table as Bicep alongside the rest of your AUM infrastructure (e.g. `infra/aum/dcr-legacy.bicep`).

+Table schema:

 ```jsonc
 {
   "TimeGenerated": "datetime",